Its almost time to toast- Happy New Year!

 It is often remarked that Auld Lang Syne is one of the most popular songs that nobody knows the lyrics to.
 "Auld Lang Syne" literally translates as "old long since" and means "times gone by."

-As we say goodbye to 2015 and the close of half a decade, I wish you all the best for a great 2016!
+As we say goodbye to 2016 and the second half of a decade, I wish you all the best for a great 2017!